karmab/kcli/docs/index.md

 - isofolder: Optional folder where to keep ISOs
 - dvs: Whether to gather DVS networks.
 Enabled by default, but can be set to False to speed up operations if you don't have dvs networks
 - import_network: Defaults to 'VM Network'.
 Network to use as part of the template created when downloading image
-- timeout: Defaults to 1800.
+- timeout: Defaults to 2700.
 Custom connectionPooltimeout
+- force_pool: Defaults to False.
+Whether to check source pool of image and relocate when it doesn't match specified pool

 Note that pool in Vsphere context refers to datastore.